The Student PIRGs

 - Competition in the market forces prices down

 - Consumer choice rewards companies that compete on price and quality

 - Five major publishers control 80% of the market, locking out competitors

 - The student – the consumer – has no choice in which textbook they’re assigned

 For nearly 30 straight years, textbook publishers have exploited their unchecked power in the market through a variety of tactics designed to drive up the cost of new books, and undermine cheaper market alternatives like used textbook programs.

 However: since textbook sticker prices appear small in comparison with the larger costs of tuition or room and board, they are often overlooked, and addressing this problem is often deprioritized.

-However, no research to date — including our own — has attempted to investigate the degree at which prices actually affect student’s financial standing and behavior.
-This report aims to fill that gap, and make the case for urgent action around high textbook prices.
+At the same time, no research to date — including our own — has attempted to investigate the degree at which prices actually affect student’s financial standing and behavior.
+As a result, the case for prioritizing action around textbook prices has lacked urgency and potency.